monero-project/kovri/CONTRIBUTING.md

 We do our best to adhere to the [Agile](https://en.wikipedia.org/wiki/Agile_development)/[Scrum](https://en.wikipedia.org/wiki/Scrum_%28development%29) software development model.
 The benefits of such a model will become more apparent when our software and developer-base grows (we hope!).
 Please, consider this model before contributing.

 ## Style
-We try to adhere to [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and the following:
+We ardently adhere to (or are in the process of adhering to) [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

-- 4 spaces, not tabs
-- Pointers on the left
-- Colons in the middle
-- Functions should newline brace
-- Flow statements should not newline brace
-- No spaces between parenthesis
-- No Hungarian notation - ever
-- Save space where possible
-- Try to keep code within 80 character per line
+Please run [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint) on any applicable work before contributing to Kovri.

 ## Workflow
 To contribute a patch, consider the following: